andrew-johnson-4/PunCalculus/README.md

 Types are either singular or plural, never both.
 If you want to turn A + B into a singular type, then you could write it as AB.

-The type system above is not strongly normalizing yet.

 ## Direct Citations

 [A very brisk introduction to Type Theory](https://ncatlab.org/nlab/show/type+theory)